varun-soul/varun-soul.github.io/posts/Connections.md

-# An Intuitive Guide to Connections :3
+# An Intuitive Intro to Connections :3

 During my General Relativity classes this semester, one of the topics that I noticed people were confused by was the idea of a "connection" or "christoffel symbols".
 So I decided to write this short post hoping to clear up any confusion that might occur in to those who come behind us :3